pawPatoes/Mayhem/README.md

 ## My PC is on the brink of death
 Turn some settings off in the mod config.
 This mod is demanding because I'm an awesome coder and also because there's a lot of random stuff even if i just said that there are many gaps content-wise.

-## Can you please add a joker that CgChxcCr4ewug2uv GS EJB cheers mate
+## Can you please add my very EPIC and AWESOME joker cheers mate
 There's a spreadsheet of features i will most likely add to Mayhem (the link at the top).
 If you want your idea to be there, you need to make a post in the suggestions channel in the discord server and it also has to be good enough.

-## That's some scrumptious code right there would be detrimental if i would just so happen to insert a replica of it in my project
-Go ahead, this mod is GPL 3, which basically means you can do literally anything you want with it as long as your awesome mod is also GPL 3.
-WARNING THIS DOES NOT AFFECT MAYHEM DEPENDENCIES.
-THEY ARE SEPERATE PROJECTS.
-ADDITIONALLY, CERTAIN ASSETS HAVE SEPARATE LICENSES BECAUSE I STOLE THEM.
-SIMPLY PUT, YOU CAN ONLY USE THE STUFF I DIDN'T MENTION IN THE CREDITS EXCEPT CODE BECAUSE GPL 3.
-BE CAREFUL MATE.

-# What do you plan to do with this mod?
+## What do you plan to do with this mod?
 Unexpected error: expected string, got nil